 Learn more about travel insurance on the Smartraveller website, and see the CHOICE travel insurance buying guide: COVID-19 edition.

 COVID-19 continues to pose a health risk overseas.
 It is important that you consider how you can best protect yourself and your family from COVID-19 infection.
 People who are unwell or close contacts of people who have been unwell with COVID-19 should delay travel.

-Wearing masks whilst travelling is strongly recommended.
+Wearing masks and being fully vaccinated whilst travelling internationally is strongly recommended.
 You should also undertake appropriate hand and respiratory hygiene, and physically distance from others where possible.

 You must ensure you meet the requirements of the airline or vessel operator you are travelling with and any countries you transit through.